Study Adelaide Surf Camp

-Bright and early on Monday morning, we met with our group of explorers!
+On Monday morning the 4th of December, we met with our group of explorers for the Study Adelaide Surf Camp !
 Ready for our adventure on some of the most beautiful southern coastlines in South Australia.
-We started the day off with a name game to get to know each other – so by the time we jumped onto the bus, even the people who came by themselves had already met new people!
+We started the day off with a fact-guessing name game to get to know each other!

-Our first stop was ‘Harvest the Fleurieu’ where we were given a farm tour by the owner.
+Our first stop was on the student camp was ‘Harvest the Fleurieu’ where we were given a farm tour by the owner.
 The Sherry Family who owns Harvest the Fleurieu grows many types of fruit including cherries, tomatoes, raspberries, garlic and apples – and of course, their famous strawberries that we were about to pick!
 They we’re big, red and juicy and tasted really sweet!

 We arrived home to a warm cooked dinner made by our chef, and we finished up with some dessert sitting around the campfire!
 It was really a beautiful and peaceful night in the natural bush park.

 Our second day was for exploring Victor Harbor and of course surfing!
-We had a great opportunity to explore Granite Island and have lunch delivered directly to us at Victor Harbor… lunch delivered next to the beach was great… life is good!
+We had a great opportunity to explore Granite Island and have lunch delivered directly to us at Victor Harbor… lunch delivered next to the beach was great!

-On we went to our surf spot, where we met our professional instructors and received our full-body wetsuits, so we stayed nice and warm in the water.
+On we went to our surf spot, where the Study Adelaide Surf Camp really got started!
+We met our professional instructors and received our full-body wet suits.
 A few of us were able to stand up on the board… but we definitely needed more time to practise tomorrow.
-It was great because the water was not very deep so it didn’t matter that some of us could not swim – we could just float on the surf board and wait for waves to come 😊
+It was great because the water was not very deep so it didn’t matter that some of us could not swim😊

 Our final day came and after another warm cooked breakfast, we started our campsite packup.
 Everyone helped out so well, so we finished early and decided to enjoy some bonus lookouts at Horseshoe Bay before our second surf lesson.